Revisiting “The Only Homeopath Anywhere Within Miles”

 How devastating!

+Yes, it truly was!
 It was difficult to blow out and seemed to be high up in my (aaah!) “his” sinuses.
+(Elaine, I’m going to get you for this!)
 The next day, “Prince Charles” had the same symptoms but also a throbbing in his right jaw that hurt worse when he opened his mouth wide.
-The pain was really bad when “Prince Charles” bent forward to pick up toys off the floor, or clothes from off the floor–I guess the servants had been dismissed early!
-Needless to say, the castle remained a mess!
+The pain was really bad when “Prince Charles” bent forward to pick toys up off the floor, or clothes–I guess the servants had been dismissed early!
+Needless to say, the castle was a mess!

-I recommended that “Prince Charles” start **** in water 30c.
+I recommended that “Prince Charles” start ______________30C in water with 5 succussions before each dose.
 He took a total of 3 doses by the end of the day.
 He could tell the remedy was working as he felt “crackling” up in his sinuses and a decrease in pressure.

 Well, the 30c worked and held!
 He took another dose the next morning and continued for a couple days taking 2-3 doses per day.